 Light fixtures along SR 20 should be located and spaced based on existing vehicular scale light fixtures.
 The location of light standards relative to the roadway should follow GDOT setback requirements.
 Care should be taken to reduce loss of light to comply with "dark sky" best practices.

-- 1) Example of pedestrian-scale lighting for an off-street trail - 2) Signature accent lights in Downtown Sugar Hill
+Example of pedestrian-scale lighting for an off-street trail Signature accent lights in Downtown Sugar Hill of its long-term goals.

 Implementation